-Proc.
-London Math.
-Soc.
-(3) 92 (2006) 1-28 © 2006 London Mathematical Society doi:10.1112/S0024611505015418 ON TWISTED FORMS AND RELATIVE ALGEBRAIC K-THEORY A. AGBOOLA AND D. BURNS 1.
-Introduction Let R be a Dedekind domain with field of fractions F, and suppose that $G \to \operatorname{Spec}(R)$ is a finite, flat, commutative group scheme.
-In recent years, there has been some interest in the study of Galois structure invariants attached to torsors of G. The original motivation for this work arose from the study of the Galois module structure of rings of integers: if $X \to \operatorname{Spec}(R)$ is a G-torsor, then we may write $X = \operatorname{Spec}(\mathfrak{C})$ , and in many cases, the algebra $\mathfrak{C}$ may be viewed as being an order in the ring of integers of some (in general wildly ramified) field extension of F. The case in which G is a torsion subgroup scheme of an abelian variety is particularly interesting: here the corresponding torsors are obtained by dividing points in the Mordell-Weil group of the abelian variety, and this enables one to relate questions concerning the Galois structure of rings of integers to the arithmetic of abelian varieties.
-This approach was first introduced by M. J. Taylor (see [12, 28, 29]), and has since been developed in greater generality by several authors (see for example [3, 5, 11, 24]).
+ON TWISTED FORMS AND RELATIVE ALGEBRAIC K-THEORY A. AGBOOLA AND D. BURNS ABSTRACT.
+This paper introduces a new approach to the study of certain aspects of Galois module theory by combining ideas arising from the study of the Galois structure of torsors of finite group schemes with techniques coming from relative algebraic K-theory.
+1. INTRODUCTION Let R be a Dedekind domain with field of fractions F, and suppose that $G \to \operatorname{Spec}(R)$ is a finite, flat, commutative group scheme.
+In recent years, there has been some interest in the study of Galois structure invariants attached to torsors of G. The original motivation for this work arose from the study of the Galois module structure of rings of integers: if $X \to \operatorname{Spec}(R)$ is a G-torsor, then we may write $X = \operatorname{Spec}(\mathfrak{C})$, and in many cases, the algebra \mathfrak{C} may be viewed as being an order in the ring of integers of some (in general wildly ramified) field extension of F. The case in which G is a torsion subgroup scheme of an abelian variety is particularly interesting: here the corresponding torsors are obtained by dividing points in the Mordell-Weil group of the abelian variety, and this enables one to relate questions concerning the Galois structure of rings of integers to the arithmetic of abelian varieties.
+This approach was first introduced by M. J. Taylor (see [31], [30], [13]), and has since been developed in greater generality by several authors (see for example [3], [6], [12], [26]).
 The main goal of this paper is to show that combining ideas arising from the study of Galois structure invariants attached to torsors of G with techniques from relative algebraic K-theory yields a natural refinement and reinterpretation of several different aspects of Galois module theory.
 At the same time, we shall also see that this approach also gives fresh insight into a number of old results.
-We remark that techniques involving relative algebraic K-theory have already played an essential role in the formulation of an equivariant version of the Tamagawa Number Conjecture of Bloch and Kato, and in the description of its consequences for Galois module theory (see [9, 10]).
+We remark that techniques involving relative algebraic K-theory have already played an essential role in the formulation of an equivariant version of the Tamagawa Number Conjecture of Bloch and Kato, and in the description of its consequences for Galois module theory (see [10], [11]).
 We now give an outline of the contents of this paper.
-In § 2, we recall the definition of a fibre product category, and we introduce the notion of a generalised twisted form.
+In §2, we recall the definition of a fibre product category, and we introduce the notion of a generalised twisted form.
 This is a generalisation of the usual notion of a twisted form or principal homogeneous space of a Hopf algebra (see Remark 2.4).
 An example of such an object may be given as follows.
-Suppose that $\mathfrak{A}$ is a finitely generated R-algebra which spans a semisimple F-algebra A, and let E be an extension of F. Then a generalised E-twisted $\mathfrak{A}$ -form is given by a triple $[M, N; \iota]$ , where M and N are finitely generated, locally free $\mathfrak{A}$ -modules, and $\iota : M \otimes_R E \cong N \otimes_R E$ is an isomorphism of $A \otimes_F E$ -modules.
-We discuss two particular examples of generalised twisted forms that provide motivation for our later work.
-The first example arises Received 11 March 2004; revised 2 March 2005.
+Suppose that \mathfrak{A} is a finitely generated R-algebra which spans a semisimple F-algebra A, and let E be an extension of F. Then Date: Final version, March 23, 2005.